madhur/MapMyLocation/README.md

 * Read SMS - Required to capture an SMS contaning Hermes secret code
 * Send SMS - TrackMe automatically sends SMS reply to the sender with Google Maps location.
 Note: Your carrier standard outgoing SMS charge may apply.
 * Access fine location - To capture your location
+* Access network state - Used to determine if application can post to facebook through network connection.
+* Run at Startup - Used to enable live track service after reboot

 ### Why the application requires Facebook permissions?